 THE PRESENT

 The devastation of culture, families and people groups as a result of massacres is still felt today.
 In many cases, these events resulted in loss of cultural knowledge as entire generations or family groups were murdered.
-This in turn led to a crisis of identity and belonging for many Indigenous people which continues to impact people in the present.
+This in turn led to a crisis of identity and belonging for many First Nations people which continues to impact people in the present.

 The truth about massacres has been left out of our national history and many Australians are shocked when they come to realise what really happened in towns and places where they now live.
-The lack of acknowledgement of these events invalidates the experiences and suffering of many Indigenous people and is an ongoing source of pain.
+The lack of acknowledgement of these events invalidates the experiences and suffering of many First Nations people and is an ongoing source of pain.

 THE PAST